Saturday, 28 December 2019

 Department of Agriculture, Faculty of Agriculture of University of Peradeniya, Department of Export Agriculture, Ministry of Mahaweli Development and Environment, United Nations Development Programme (UNDP), and Food and Agriculture Organization of the United Nations (FAO) are joint organizers.

-The Cono Weeder is introduced to farmers in Anuradhapura by CSIAP
+Introduction of Cono Weeder to Farmers in Anuradhapura

-Cono Weeder is in operation in the paddy field
+Farmers using Cono Weeder to manage weeds in the paddy field

 World Bank specialists conduct a workshop on Social Safeguards